CQUni-Mike/COIT11134-2019-T2/Week 09 - Vehicles, Cars, Trucks - Part 06/README.md

 ## Question 5: File I/O, Delete, JTabbedPane, Searching, ....

-TBA
+### DONE:
 ??.
 Make textarea readonly / display only.
 * **Hint:** setEditable().

-* Auto-create test data.
+??.
+Auto-create test data.
-* Search for vehicles for an entered manufacturer
-* display number of vehicles listed.
+??.
+Search for vehicles for an entered manufacturer ??.
+Display number of vehicles listed.

-.
+??.
+Add a demo JTabbedPane.

+### TODO:

+??.
+Manufacturers: Add/Edit/Delete
+??.
+Manufacturers: save to file, load form file.

+??.
 Add a combobox to enable the user to select a Vehicle in the ArrayList and a "Delete" button which prompts the user to confirm the deletion and deletes the selected Vehicle from the ArrayList if the user confirms the deletion.

 ??.
-Add JTabbedPane and place all of the
+JTabbedPane
 * Place all of the "Add" vehicle related functionality / components to it's own tab,
 * Place all of the "Delete" related functionality / components to it's own tab,
 * Place all of the "Display" related functionality / components to it's own tab,